Joel Taylor (footballer): Notts County

 On 13 July 2021, Taylor joined Chesterfield's rivals Notts County on a two-year deal, signing for an undisclosed fee.

 On 12 November 2022, Taylor joined Dagenham & Redbridge on a two-month loan deal.

 On 13 March 2023, Taylor departed Notts County after his contract was terminated by mutual consent.

 Wealdstone

 The day after his release from Notts County, Taylor joined National League play-off hopefuls Wealdstone.
+Taylor was released by Wealdstone at the end of the 2022-2023 season.

+Chester

+On 30 May 2023, it was announced that Taylor would be rejoining Chester on a one-year deal.

+Hednesford Town

+On 27 May 2024, Taylor joined Northern Premier League Division One West club Hednesford Town.